 Displays the name of the referenced type library.

-Displays the tool that is used to build the interop assembly from the referenced COM library or ActiveX control.
+Displays the tool that's used to build the interop assembly from the referenced COM library or ActiveX control.

 Assembly reference properties (C++/CLI)

 Assembly reference properties are available only for references to .NET Framework assemblies in C++/CLI projects.
-These properties are displayed only when a .NET Framework assembly is selected in the References pane.
-The properties cannot be modified.
+These properties get displayed only when you select a .NET Framework assembly in the References pane.
+The properties aren't modifiable.